-- 3. All persons bound by this Electoral Act must, during the election period: - (1) Comply with any instructions from the Electoral Commission and implement any just decisions of the Electoral Commission. - (2) Avoid language or any kind of action that could lead to violence or intimidation. - (3) Refrain from action or practices that discriminate unfairly or are aimed at humiliating someone on the grounds of race, gender, sexual orientation, ethnicity, class, or religion with respect to the election. - (4) Do nothing that would impede the right of anyone to gain reasonable access to voters for the sake of recruiting support.
+3. All persons bound by this Electoral Act must, during the election period:

+- (1) Comply with any instructions from the Electoral Commission and implement any just decisions of the Electoral Commission. - (2) Avoid language or any kind of action that could lead to violence or intimidation. - (3) Refrain from actions or practices that discriminate unfairly or are aimed at humiliating someone on the grounds of race, gender, sexual orientation, ethnicity, class, or religion with respect to the election.

-forward together sonke siya phambili saam vorentoe
+ANNEXURE 4 - STUDENT ELECTORAL ACT cont.

+(4) Do nothing that would impede the right of anyone to gain reasonable access to voters for the sake of recruiting support.

-- (5) Refrain from unlawfully removing or damaging or destroying any voting material or electoral material in any way. - (6) Refrain from removing, damaging, or destroying any candidate's campaign material. - (7) Spend no money on any marketing. - (a) As a candidate cannot use their own money, this includes Facebook, Instagram, Twitter sponsored pages, any sponsorship cannot be utilised. - (8) Refrain from any attempt at misusing power or resorting to privileges or influence or using any form of coercion intended to persuade someone to vote for any candidate. - (9) Refrain from making misrepresentations about themselves in any election material. - (10) Refrain from making, publishing, or repeating any racist, sexist, homophobic, false, libellous, or any other allegations of this sort that would infringe on a person's human dignity with respect to the election. - (11) Refrain from offering any form of enticement or remuneration to any person for the purpose of such person's vote or non-vote in the election. - (12) Refrain from voting in a way in which they know they are not entitled to vote.
-(13)Refrain from doing anything that violates the privacy of the students or the right to a secret vote. - 4.
-Responsibilities for candidates - (1) Even though a candidate has the freedom to post their posters, as given by the Electoral Commission, wherever they want to post them, the following is the candidates' responsibility: - (a) Ensuring that where they post their posters does not violate any rules of the platform where they post their posters. - (b) Violation of this rule will result in disciplinary action being taken.
+(5) Refrain from unlawfully removing or damaging or destroying any voting material or electoral material in any way.

+(6) Refrain from removing, damaging, or destroying any candidate's campaign material.

+(7) Spend no money on any marketing.

+(a) As a candidate cannot use their own money, this includes Facebook, Instagram, and Twitter sponsored pages, any sponsorship cannot be utilised.

+(8) Refrain from any attempt at misusing power or resorting to privileges or influence or using any form of coercion intended to persuade someone to vote for any candidate.

+(9) Refrain from making misrepresentations about themselves in any election material.

+(10) Refrain from making, publishing, or repeating any racist, sexist, homophobic, false, libellous, or any other allegations of this sort that would infringe on a person's human dignity with respect to the election.
+(11) Refrain from offering any form of enticement or remuneration to any person for the purpose of such person's vote or non-vote in the election.

+(12) Refrain from voting in a way in which they know they are not entitled to vote.

+(13) Refrain from doing anything that violates the privacy of the students or the right to a secret vote.

+4. Responsibilities for candidates

+(1) Even though a candidate has the freedom to post their posters, as given by the Electoral Commission, wherever they want to post them, the following is the candidates' responsibility:

+(a) Ensuring that where they post their posters does not violate any rules of the platform where they post their posters.

+(b) Violation of this rule will result in disciplinary action being taken.

-Part S4: Social media and posters
+Part S4: Social Media & Posters